 There will be no time limit if you are making a claim on behalf of someone who lacks the mental capacity to do so e.g. due to a brain injury.

-If you still need to clarify how long you have to make a claim, feel free to get in touch with a member of our team.
+If you still need to clarify how long you have to make a claim, feel free to get in touch with one of our GP negligence solicitors.

 Reaching an out-of-court settlement